andrewsapw/jim/README.md

 jim is a tool for help you with git.

+jim is not a git replacement, it just automates some git workflows that I use frequently.

 ## Commands

 - `jim sw [<branch>]` - Checkout a branch.
 First, it stashes current branch changes.
 Then, it checks out the specified branch.
 Finally, it pops the stash on the target branch (if jim created it before).